 - I greatly appreciate your consideration.

-Make sure to end on a pleasant and friendly tone.
-Keep in mind what type of relationship you have with the recipient(s) and sign off accordingly (professionally or casually).
+End in a pleasant and friendly tone.
+Always keep in mind the type of relationship you have with the recipient(s) and sign off accordingly (professionally or casually).

 - Your Bud,